The Apple Watch is inching toward becoming a medical device

 This new features will be available to U.S. customers later this year, Apple said — an indication that it may not be ready for launch.

 Fall detection could also be significant, especially for elderly users.
-The new Apple Watch claims to be able to tell the difference between and trip and a fall — and when the latter occurs, it will suggest calling 911.
+The new Apple Watch claims to be able to tell the difference between a trip and a fall — and when the latter occurs, it will suggest calling 911 (or the equivalent outside the U.S.).
 If it receives no response within a minute, the watch will automatically place an emergency call and message friends and family designated as emergency contacts.

 Only certain Apple Watch models support cellular calls, but those that don't can still make emergency calls when near a paired iPhone or Wi-Fi service.